microsoft/coyote/docs/_learn/tools/testing.md

 Coyote will automatically instrument a breakpoint when the bug is found.
 You can also insert your own breakpoints in the source code as usual.

+`--break` uses `System.Diagnostics.Debugger.Launch` which does not seem to work on MacOS or Linux, see troubleshooting below for an alternate way of debugging replay schedules.

 See the replay options section of the help output from invoking `coyote -?`.

 ## Graphing the results